 Typically, the second instalment of OSAP is released during January.
-For more information on OSAP, please visit the OSAP website or the University of Toronto Mississauga's website.
+For more information on OSAP, please visit the OSAP website.

-Ontario Graduate Scholarship
+Ontario Graduate Scholarship Applications

-The Departmental deadline for current year one students to submit an application for a 2020 - 2021 OGS is usually late January.
+The Departmental deadline for current year one students to submit an application for a 2021 - 2022 OGS is January 8, 2021.
 Current students will be notified of dates and details via email in the fall term.
 Please note that the deadline may change slightly from year to year.